Akina Nakamori: 2000–2010

 In 2000, Nakamori signed a temporary contract with the music production company Koubouraku and established a private office called Faith (nowadays known as a Nakamori fan club, Faithway).
 Between 18 May and 27 June 2000, she held a national acoustic tour Akina Nakamori 2000: 21 Seiki he.
 It was her first national tour in two years.
 Video footage of the tour was included in the limited edition version of her compilation album All Time Best: Original, released in 2014.

 On 31 May 2001, Nakamori released the single "It's Brand New Day", written by Adya.
 It was her first time releasing a single in two years, and her first R&B song.
 The single was released under the indies label @ease.
 The single was released at first as a digital single via the music stream website Music@nifty, then as a standard CD three months later.

 Between 6 June and 13 July, she held a national tour titled All About Akina 20th Anniversary It's Brand New Day.
 It was her national tour in a year.
 On 27 September, the whole show was released on DVD under the Tokuma Japan Communications record label.
 The live footage was recorded on 22 June at Tokyo International Forum.

-2002 marked 20 years since Nakamori debuted.
+The year of 2002 marked 20 years since Nakamori debuted.
 Nakamori switched management from Koubouroku to the private office Faith, and transferred to her current record label, Universal Music.
 To celebrate her first release under her new recording company, she released a cover album titled Zero Album: Utahime 2 on 20 March 2002.
 In the album booklet, she was credited as the album's main producer.
 The album debuted at number 10 on the Oricon Weekly Album Charts.
 It was her first album to debut in the top 10 on the Oricon Charts since her 1995 studio album La Alteración.

 On 2 May 2002, Nakamori released her forty-first single "The Heat (Musica Fiesta)", written by Adya.
 It was also her first release under Universal Music.
 The B-side tracks were included in her studio album as instrumental recordings.
 In the media, the single was selected as the May ending theme for the TBS program Wonderful.
 The single debuted at number 20 on the Oricon Weekly Single Charts.